 Achromatic

 Achromatic means without colour so refers to surfaces or objects that appear white, grey or black.
-Achromatic colours can be described in terms of their apparent brightness but are without hue or saturation.
+Achromatic colours lack hue or saturation but can be described in terms of their brightness.

 • Near-neutral colours such as tints, shades or tones are often considered achromatic.

-• The lightest shades of pastel colours can be almost achromatic but still have a slight hint of hue.
+• The lightest shades of pastel colours can be nearly achromatic, but they may still exhibit a subtle hint of hue.

-• Deep shadows and the world as it appears in darkness can appear achromatic but still have some colour.
+• Deep shadows and the world as it appears at night can appear achromatic, but may still retain some colour.

 • When mixing paint, achromatic colours are produced by adding black and/or white until the original colour is fully desaturated.